armunro/virtex/docs/Virtext.md

 - notepad - Opens notepad
 - sleep - Add delays for UI readiness.
 - enter - Press the enter key
-- key - Press any key in HID.CODE.*
+- key - Press any key in *

 ## Running a VirText Script